C. J. Suess: Professional

-After attending the Winnipeg Jets' training camp prior to the 2018–19 season, Suess was re-assigned to the Manitoba Moose to begin the year.
+After attending the Winnipeg Jets' training camp prior to the 2018–19 season, Suess was reassigned to the Manitoba Moose to begin the year.
 He played 26 games for the team, recording 12 points before suffering a season-ending upper body injury in mid-December.
-In spite of this, he was resigned by the Jets to a one-year, two-way contract with an average annual value of $700,000 if he played in the NHL.
+In spite of this, he was re-signed by the Jets to a one-year, two-way contract with an average annual value of $700,000 if he played in the NHL.

-Upon being medically cleared to play, Suess participated in the Jets' 2019 training camp but was again re-assigned to the Moose.
+Upon being medically cleared to play, Suess participated in the Jets' 2019 training camp but was again reassigned to the Moose.
 As a result of injuries, Suess made his National Hockey League debut with the Winnipeg Jets on November 11, 2019, against the San Jose Sharks, playing a total of 6:26 on the ice.
 He was returned to the Moose for the remainder of the season and finished with 27 points in 57 games.
-On October 10, 2020, Suess signed a two-year, two way contract extension with an average annual value in the NHL of $725,000 to remain with the Jets organization.
-When the NHL returned for the 2020–21 season due to COVID-19, he was re-assigned to the Moose.
+On October 10, 2020, Suess signed a two-year, two way contract extension with an average annual value of $725,000 to remain with the Jets organization.
+When the NHL returned for the 2020–21 season due to COVID-19, he was reassigned to the Moose.

 On July 13, 2022, he signed as a free agent to a one-year, two-way contract with the San Jose Sharks.

 Following one season in the Sharks organization, Suess left the club as a free agent and opted to return to the Manitoba Moose of the AHL after agreeing to a two-year contract on July 10, 2023.

 On July 30, 2025, Suess opted to sign his first contract abroad, agreeing to a one-year contract with newly promoted German club, Dresdner Eislöwen of the DEL, for the 2025–26 season.